KlausJackson/DataStructures_Algorithms/README.md

     - Solving problems that require fast lookups, such as frequency counting and unique element identification.

+### Graph
-### Graph : a non-linear data structure consisting of a set of nodes (or vertices) and a set of edges that connect these nodes, representing relationships between them.
+A non-linear data structure consisting of a set of nodes (or vertices) and a set of edges that connect these nodes, representing relationships between them.

 * Common Algorithms and Problems
     - Graph representation: Adjacency list, adjacency matrix.